 You've only got time to elope, but you want a real wedding in three months!
 All the bridal guides are talking about needing at least eight months, and the tear-out magazine calendars have a jam-packed year of tasks to be completed!
-Many brides and grooms find that job opportunities, military obligations, impending pregnancies, or simply unbridled passion necessitate a short engagement.
+Many brides and grooms find those job opportunities, military obligations, impending pregnancies, or simply unbridled passion necessitate a short engagement.
 But a short engagement doesn't mean you can't have a dream wedding.

 Instead of eloping, here's a list of what's truly essential and how to accomplish each task in a flash:

 The Wedding Location

 While many primo spots will be booked, plenty of locations should still be available, and may even give you a discount at this late date.
 Save time by scheduling your ceremony at the same spot as your reception.
 You'll want to look at non-traditional spots; consider restaurants for the all-in-one ease or non-wedding spots like photo studios and film locations.
 If you want a short engagement but are having trouble finding a wedding location, consider hiring a wedding planner.
 They can be indispensable in finding the un-booked gems – if you're tight on cash, consider hiring her for location scouting only.
 Be flexible on the date and time which will expand the options open to you.